LukMarks/AeroDesign-Performance/README.md

 ### Long Story Short

-The script generate the curve a O.S 55 engine measured in wind tunnel and compare with the *Roskam algorithm* results, like the **Figure 01** shows, it's possbile to find out the maximum and de minimum flight speed.
+The script generate the curve a O.S 55 engine measured in wind tunnel and compare with the *Roskam algorithm* results, as the **Figure 01** shows, it's possbile to find out the maximum and de minimum flight speed.
 The **Figure 02** ilustrate the resulting *V-N Diagram*.
 The final results are showed next the **Figure 02**.

 ![performance](/images/thurst_performance.png)
 **Figure 01**